 “The vaccines can safely be given and any adverse reactions that occur acutely have all been relatively easy to manage,” says Dr. Eric Macy, an allergist at Kaiser Permanente in San Diego.

 Dr. Kimberly Blumenthal, an allergist at Massachusetts General Hospital, and colleagues published a study that captured the rate of reactions of among almost 65,000 Mass General employees following their first dose of the Pfizer or Moderna vaccine.
 The researchers identified 16 cases of anaphylaxis, a rate of .025 percent, which included 10 people who reported a history of allergic reactions.
 Everyone who had anaphylaxis recovered quickly, and none experienced the more severe anaphylactic shock, she notes.

 “We estimate there were about 4,000 people in our study who had a history of severe food or drug allergies,” Blumenthal said in an interview.
 Within this large group of people vaccinated, “thousands with allergies were vaccinated, and nearly all of them were fine.”

 Yet, people are hearing anecdotal reports of “reactions” to the COVID-19 vaccines.
-In the following report, Allergic Living helps readers to understand the differences among: side effects, allergy symptoms, as well as non-allergy-based responses to the vaccines and what might trigger them.
+In the following report, Allergic Living helps readers to understand the differences among: side effects, allergic reactions, as well as non-allergy-based responses to the vaccines and what might trigger them.
 As well, what to expect with the second dose.

 Also a reminder: the CDC recommends people with a history of anaphylaxis due to any cause be monitored for 30 minutes after a vaccine dose, and that all vaccination sites have epinephrine available.
 It’s also a good idea to bring your epinephrine auto-injectors, and to ask questions to check that those administering the vaccine are ready to treat allergic reactions.

 While anaphylaxis is rare with the COVID-19 vaccines, other types of reactions can occur.